Home

 main transport protocol responsible for sharing out bandwidth

-and preventing a recurrence of congestion collapse while packet drop is
+preventing a recurrence of congestion collapse while packet drop is the

 aggressive congestion control and a confluence of many low-bandwidth,